JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

-Without a data front-end implemented, suppose `X` is expected to be a table and `y` a vector, but suppose the core algorithm always converts `X` to a matrix with features as rows (features corresponding to columns in the table).
+Without a data front-end implemented, suppose `X` is expected to be a table and `y` a vector, but suppose the core algorithm always converts `X` to a matrix with features as rows (each record corresponds to a column in the table).
 Then a new data-front end might look like
 this:

 	constant MMI = MLJModelInterface